Debates

 Debates are an engaging way of teaching material, allowing students to evaluate facts for themselves.
 It involves individual and group work, which ensures that students practice working alone and with peers.
 It is also an interesting alternative to a written paper because in addition to knowing the content, the students also have to present their arguments and hear from others.
 Topics that can be covered in a debate are vast.

-In a large class, some students continue talking through the debates, which can be hard on the students who are nervous about public speaking.
-Some students may not want to participate in the debate in terms of presenting.
+- In a large class, some students continue talking through the debates, which can be hard on the students who are nervous about public speaking.

 Kennedy, R. (2007).
 In-class debates: Fertile ground for active learning and the cultivation of critical thinking and oral communication skills.
 International Journal of Teaching and Learning in Higher Education.